When was the last time you gazed into the sky and took a good, long look at the stars?

 At just 1.7 square miles, this park is small but particularly family-friendly.
 Kids will love the many programs offered on the wonders of the night sky and the natural world.

-The park is open year-round, so as with any dark sky park visitors are encouraged to check the forecast for clear skies and plan ahead.
+The park is open year-round, so as with any dark sky park, visitors are encouraged to check the forecast for clear skies.

 3. Katahdin Woods and Waters National Monument, Maine

-With its rocky shoreline, lush forests, and lobster, Maine is a well-loved natural destination any time of year.
-But as of May 2021, the East Coast state can also add ‘dark sky destination’ to its list of accolades.
-That is when the Appalachian Mountain Club’s Maine Woods was designated an International Dark Sky Park.
+With its rocky shoreline, lush forests and lobster, Maine is a well-loved natural destination any time of year, but it’s also home to Appalachian Mountain Club’s Maine Woods, a designated International Dark Sky Park.

 The area is a breathtaking spot for daytime and nighttime exploration, including a section of the Appalachian Trail.
 The Katahdin Woods and Waters are part of Maine’s scenic North Woods, making it a popular place for outdoor recreation, like hiking, camping, and snowmobiling.
 The area is also a place of historical and cultural significance.
 As the sun sets, the stars shine brightly and boldly at night.